jknohr/smarter/examples/light-switch-app/silabs/efr32/README.md

 optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
 Size of the HEAP can be modified by changing the value of the `configTOTAL_HEAP_SIZE` define inside of the FreeRTOSConfig.h file of this example.
-Please take note that a HEAP size smaller than 13k can and will cause a Mbedtls failure during the BLE rendez-vous or CASE session
+Please take note that a HEAP size smaller than 13k can and will cause an Mbedtls failure during the BLE rendezvous or CASE session

 To track memory usage you can set `enable_heap_monitoring = true` either in the BUILD.gn file or pass it as a build argument to gn.
 This will print on the RTT console the RAM usage of each individual task and the number of Memory allocation and Free.
-While this is not extensive monitoring you're welcome to modify `examples/platform/efr32/MemMonitoring.cpp` to add your own memory tracking code inside the `trackAlloc` and `trackFree` function
+While this is not extensive monitoring you're welcome to modify `examples/platform/silabs/efr32/MemMonitoring.cpp` to add your own memory tracking code inside the `trackAlloc` and `trackFree` function

 ## OTA Software Update